 You can go for the full 88-keys or something as small as 25-keys, depending on your budget.
 Here are two of our absolute favorite MIDI keyboard controllers that you have to check out:

-- AKAI MPK Mini Mk3 – The MPK Mini has been a staple of the production world since its original release.
-A 25-key controller with MPC-style pads, and an awesome software bundle; perfect.
+- AKAI MPK Mini Mk3 (check price) – it has been a staple of the production world since its original release; a 25-key controller with MPC-style pads, and an awesome software bundle; perfect.
+Check out the review

-- Arturia KeyLab Essential 49 – The Keylab Essential range is a stripped-down version of the full KeyLab models, but they are simply amazing value for money.
-The combination of a great keyboard and DAW/plugin control is hard to beat.
+- Arturia KeyLab Essential 49 (check price) – the Keylab Essential range is a stripped-down version of the full KeyLab models, but they are simply amazing value for money.

 5. Studio monitors